open-telemetry/opentelemetry.io/content/en/docs/instrumentation/rust/exporters.md

 ## OTLP endpoint

-To send trace data to a OTLP endpoint (like the [collector](/docs/collector) or Jaeger) you'll want to use an exporter crate, such as `opentelemetry_otlp`, e.g.
+To send trace data to a OTLP endpoint (like the [collector](/docs/collector) or Jaeger) you'll want to use an exporter crate, such as `opentelemetry_otlp`:

 ```shell
 [dependencies]